-The Executive board is composed of representatives of the authorities of the Member States involved in RFC 2.
-They make their decisions at the Executive board level.
+The Executive board is composed of representatives of the authorities of the Member States concerned and Switzerland.
+They make their decisions on the Executive board level.
 This is the governance body to which EEIG RFC 2 reports.

 In order to be able to provide the Ministries with the best information, the EEIG members report regularly and present the progress of work in the following areas: general achievements of the EEIG, achievements of the working groups, corridor key performance indicators (KPIs) and progress on the implementation of the Regulation.